SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/type-system/Array-Type.md

 ## Indexing

 As with tuples, indexing is done with the `.0` operator, where the index can be any number between 0 and the length of the array.
 This is compile-time enforced, to prevent any runtime bounds errors for element access.
-Because elements aren't guaranteed to exist in the array, the indexing return type is `std::option::Opt[T]`.

-Typically, the `.get` method is used, as runtime values can be passed into the method.
+Whilst these indexes aren't "true" attributes to the array type, they are still held in the partial moves list, to track element usage and ensure that the array is not moved whilst an element has been moved from the array.